This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 - Height: Micro Crew

-Best suited for frequent hikers and backpackers with normal to narrow feet who want a single sock for year-round use.
-Those with wider feet or a preference for loose socks may find the ankle and toe box too snug — size up or consider a full-cushion variant if that applies.
+Best suited for male hikers with standard to narrow feet who want a single pair that covers day hikes and multi-day trips.
+Those with wider feet or who prefer a looser ankle fit should size up or consider a different model.

 Pros